leticiawanderley/identifying-nlt/n_gram_pipeline.md

 Datapoints in both datasets were annotated with error types, and the specific error sequences were highlighted in a separate column.
 These three-tag sequences are the input to the language models.
 Only errors with structural errors types are feed as input to the language models.
 The structural errors types can be found in [data/error_type_meaning.csv](data/error_type_meaning.csv).
 Each language model computes the likehood that these sequences belong to the language it represents and write this likehood into the error row.

 ### Analysis
+The likehoods computed by the language models tell us how common a sequence is in that language.
+We analyse the performance of this approach by calculating whether known negative language transfer effects are captured by the difference in the models predictions.
+If a sequence is more frequent in the learner's native language model than in the English language model, we tag it as a negative language transfer error.
+We measure this approach's performance by computing how many expert annotated structural negative trasnfer errors are correctly classified as negative language transfer errors by the language models combination.